-Circumcision Scar? – Appearance of the Baby’s Penis
+Circumcision Scar? – The appearance of the Baby’s Penis

 A common concern for parents is aesthetics.
 Remember that penises come in all shapes and sizes.
 While most penises “look normal” within days of the circumcision, some do not take on a “completely normal appearance” until after the penis starts to grow.
 Furthermore, although the penis may appear smaller after circumcision, it is not!
-This appearance is mostly due to the relaxation of skin surrounding the penis, which prior to circumcision holds the penis more erect.
+This appearance is mostly due to the relaxation of skin surrounding the penis, which before circumcision, holds the penis more erect.

-After a few days to week, some parents notice swelling of the mucosal tissue behind or under the head of the penis and believe it looks “like a blister”.
-This type of swelling is normal.
+After a few days to a week, some parents notice swelling of the mucosal tissue behind or under the head of the penis and believe it looks “like a blister.”
+This type of swelling is typical.
 It is not a blister, and it will gradually subside.
 Scarring from infant circumcision is rare, even if there is swelling in the first week.

 You will notice a mucosal ring at the base of the penis head.
 Sometimes it is more prominent on one side than the other.
 This is normal and no cause for concern.

 On occasion, a poor aesthetic result occurs when too little or too much skin is removed, or more likely when the cut edge of the skin attaches too high or too low along the length of the penis.
 The latter is sometimes caused by the presence of a hydrocele or penile erections.
 In nearly all these cases, the penis will heal properly, and, in time, take on a normal appearance.
 If you are concerned in any way about the appearance of your son’s penis, please call our Perth clinic to consult with Dr. Newton immediately.

-The Pollock Technique™ is associated with good cosmetic outcomes.
+The Pollock Technique™ is associated with excellent cosmetic outcomes.
 Scarring on the penis is very uncommon, but do share any concerns you have in the weeks after your boy’s procedure.